Environmental Defense Fund: Natural gas

 EDF sees natural gas as a way to quickly replace coal, with the idea that gas in time will be replaced by renewable energy.
 The organization presses for stricter environmental controls on gas drilling and hydraulic fracturing, without banning them.
 In November 2013, after negotiations with the oil industry, EDF representatives joined spokesmen for Anadarko Petroleum, Noble Energy, and Encana, to endorse Colorado governor John Hickenlooper's proposed tighter regulation of emissions of volatile organic compounds by oil and gas production.
 EDF has funded studies jointly with the petroleum industry on the environmental effects of natural gas production.
 The policy has been criticized by some environmentalists.
-EDF counsel and blogger Mark Brownstein answered:
+EDF counsel and blogger Mark Brownstein answered: "We fear that those who oppose all natural gas production everywhere are, in effect, making it harder for the U.S. economy to wean itself from dirty coal."

-Demand for natural gas is not going away, and neither is hydraulic fracturing.
-We must be clear-eyed about this, and fight to protect public health and the environment from unacceptable impacts.
-We must also work hard to put policies in place that ensure that natural gas serves as an enabler of renewable power generation, not an impediment to it.
-We fear that those who oppose all natural gas production everywhere are, in effect, making it harder for the U.S. economy to wean itself from dirty coal.
+Partners in academic grants have included Chevron, Shell, and Exxon Mobil subsidiaries.
+Resulting studies have reported levels of fugitive emissions for natural gas production that are lower than estimates used by the EPA.
+In one study, a connection is drawn between increasing prevalence in hydraulic fracturing and a decrease in fugitive emissions over a two-decade period.
+Work in this area is directed towards policymakers and intended to “better inform and advance national and international scientific and policy discussions with respect to natural gas development and use.”